-As pediatric dentists, Dr. Frank Sierra and Dr. Brandon Larkin challenge you to start thinking about your children's dental health prenatally.
+As pediatric dentists, Dr. Frank Sierra and Dr. Mark Dawoud challenge you to start thinking about your children's dental health prenatally.
 The Children's Dental Health Project (CDHP) is doing a great job of getting prenatal oral health information out to the community.

 Research shows that a woman's oral health during pregnancy is a great predictor of her child's risk of tooth decay.
 Mothers also unintentionally transmit to infants the bacteria that play the main role in causing tooth decay.
 That’s one of the main reasons children end up with cavities later on.